- Things to Know

 What is the prognosis of an ankle dislocation?

 While the goal for every injury is to return the patient to their pre-injury level of function, patients who have dislocated their ankle may not necessarily be able to achieve that goal.

-When the ankle dislocates, blood supply to the cartilage that lines the bone within the joint may be damaged, eventually leading to arthritis (arthro=joint + it is=inflammation).
+When the ankle dislocates, the blood supply to the cartilage that lines the bone within the joint may be damaged, eventually leading to arthritis (arthro=joint + it is=inflammation).
 As well, if the bones do not perfectly align after injury, the risk of arthritis in the future increases.

 Arthritis of the joint may cause pain and stiffness.
-Loss of range of motion in the ankle can alter gait, the motion of walking, and subsequently affect other parts of the skeleton including the hips and back.
+Loss of range of motion in the ankle can alter gait, and the motion of walking, and subsequently affect other parts of the skeleton including the hips and back.

 Is it possible to prevent a dislocated ankle?